 Spanish is the official language of Guatemala and Guatemalans speak only Spanish.
 Around big tourist locations, they will speak English, of course.
 However, knowing some basic Spanish is very useful.
 You can haggle, ask for directions, ask about the prices, transport timetables and make new friends.
 You also have to know some Spanish if you are wandering off the beaten path and not traveling with a tour group.
 If you do not know any Spanish or don’t really want to spend time learning, use google translate or a dictionary and you will be fine.

 Yet, a really cool thing you can do if you feel like learning a new language is taking a Spanish class somewhere around Lake Atitlan or Antigua.
 They have daily, weekly and monthly classes for very, very cheap!
 Perhaps you’ll take up a class, fall in love with Guatemala and never leave!
 True story!

-Do get a good travel insurance which WORKS in Guatemala.
-Also, take some medicine with you.
+Take some medicine with you.
 Maybe we just tend to get sick often but better safe than sorry.
-We would truly recommend getting a good travel insurance.
-We usually do not get it ourselves when traveling in Europe etc. but when we go to Central America, we always get a travel insurance.
-Its simple – we have gotten sick every single time we have gone to a Latin American or Central American country, so we have learned from our mistakes.
+Once again, we would truly recommend getting good travel insurance.
+We usually do not get it ourselves when traveling in Europe etc. but when we go to Central America or Asia, we always get travel insurance.
+It is simple – we have gotten sick every single time we have gone to a Latin American or Central American country, so we have learned from our mistakes.
 It is like a tradition already, so we just have to be careful, and you should be too!

-After reading our 6 tips on backpacking Guatemala things to know before you go, we are sure you are prepared.
-The safety and food tips are very common wherever you go.
+We hope that this backpacking Guatemala things to know before you go blog post taught you something.
+If so, we are sure you are prepared to go backpacking in Guatemala.
+Safety and food tips are very common wherever you go.
 The same applies to Spanish in Spanish speaking countries.
-Definitely, you knew it all before, but at least we are here to reassure you about the importance of these things.
+If you knew it all before, at least we are here to reassure you about the importance of these things.